-Here are all the winners from the 2020 Grammys – rolling list
+Here are all the winners from the 2020 Grammys

-Lizzo has the most chances of picking up a trophy at the city’s Staples Center, with eight nominations under her belt.
-Eilish is up for six awards, including Record Of The Year, Album Of The Year, Best New Artist and Song Of The Year.

-Taylor Swift and Lana Del Rey have also received multiple nominations in the pop categories, which are dominated by women this year.
-Meanwhile, other nods go to Thom Yorke, Bon Iver, James Blake, The Chemical Brothers and Vampire Weekend and in the Rock Album category, The Cranberries have received a nomination for their final album, ‘In The End’, which was completed following the death of lead singer Dolores O’Riordan in 2018.
+Elsewhere, Lizzo went home with multiple awards, collecting the trophies for Best Pop Solo Performance for ‘Truth Hurts’, Best Traditional R&B Performance for ‘Jerome’ and Best Urban Contemporary Album for ‘Cuz I Love You’.

+Other winners on the night included Lil Nas X, Tyler, The Creator, Tool, Rosalía, Vampire Weekend, and posthumous wins for Nipsey Hussle.

-The night will see performances from the likes of Eilish, Grande, Lizzo, and Aerosmith, who will perform without their drummer Joey Kramer.
-Lil Nas X will also perform with some of the artists who collaborated with him on the various remixes of his hit single ‘Old Town Road’, including Diplo, Billy Ray Cyrus and BTS.
+The night also saw performances from the likes of Eilish, Grande, Lizzo, and Aerosmith, who performed without their drummer Joey Kramer.
+Lil Nas X also performed with some of the artists who collaborated with him on the various remixes of his hit single ‘Old Town Road’, including Diplo, Billy Ray Cyrus and BTS.

-Stay tuned to NME.COM for all of the winners and headlines when the pre-telecast ceremony begins at 12:30pm PT (8:30pm GMT).
-The televised ceremony will begin at 5pm PT (1am GMT).

 The full list of 2020 Grammys winners is as follows: